Optimization Algorithms in Density-Based Topology Optimization

 Here:

-\(\rho^{(t)}\) is the current density field,
+• \(\rho_e^{(t)}\) is the current density,

-\(\eta\) is a step size or learning rate.
+• \(\eta\) is a damping or learning-rate parameter.

-where \(\hat{\lambda}_v^{(t)}\) is the current value (e.g., based on volume constraint violation) and \(\lambda_\text{decay} \in (0, 1]\) is the smoothing factor.
+where \(\hat{\lambda}_v^{(t)}\) is the current estimate (e.g., from the volume constraint violation) and \(\lambda_\text{decay} \in (0, 1]\) is a smoothing factor.
+This is not part of the classical OC method but can improve stability in practical implementations.

 Advantages: